programminghistorian/ph-submissions/en/drafts/originals/visualizing-data-with-r-and-ggplot2.md

 The first parameter of the ggplot() function is the tibble or data frame containing the information we are exploring.
 The second parameter reflects the “aesthetics” of the graph.
 Aesthetics, as you may recall from earlier, defines the variables in our data and how we want to map them to visual properties.
 These two layers are the basis of any plot, but we still need to tweak a variety of visualizations.

-The `geom()` (from _geometries_) layer tells ggplot2 the type of graph we want to produce.
+The `geom()` (from _geometries_) layer tells `ggplot2` the type of graph we want to produce.
 Since we want to create a barplot, we need the `geom_bar()` layer.
 Adding layers is achieved by the `+` command.

-Gaining an understanding of the `ggplot()` syntax can be tricky at first, but once it makes sense, you see the power of ggplot2.
-One trick to learn ggplot2 is to think about the creation of plots like the construction of sentences.
+Gaining an understanding of the `ggplot()` syntax can be tricky at first, but once it makes sense, you see the power of `ggplot2`.
+One trick to learn `ggplot2` is to think about the creation of plots like the construction of sentences.
 In our example, we told R the following: "create a ggplot graph using the data in `eudata` and map the variable `typecountry` to x and add a layer of `geom_bar()`".
-This structure is straightforward except for the use of [aes()](http://ggplot2.tidyverse.org/reference/aes.html), which means in ggplot parlance _aesthetics_.
+This structure is straightforward except for the use of [`aes()`](http://ggplot2.tidyverse.org/reference/aes.html), which means in `ggplot` parlance _aesthetics_.
 It is not a telling expression, but the idea is simple: we tell R that it has to map variables in the data to visual properties (aesthetics) of geoms in the graph.
 Again, do not panic if you do not understand it completely.
 We will go into more depth later.

-Now we have our first plot with ggplot2!
-You may notice that ggplot2 has taken some decisions on its own: background color, fontsize of the labels, etc. Later on in the tutorial, we will see how to improve the quality and appearance of the plot.
+Now we have our first plot with `ggplot2`!
+You may notice that `ggplot2` has taken some decisions on its own: background color, fontsize of the labels, etc. Later on in the tutorial, we will see how to improve the quality and appearance of the plot.

 Although it is a start, our plot does not convey all the information we wanted.
 It only represents the raw count rather than the percentages.
 There are several ways to fix this, but the easiest one is to transform our data.
 Using the following code, we create a new tibble that aggregates the data per type of country and adds a new column named `perc` with the percentage values (again: see the [tutorial](https://programminghistorian.org/lessons/data_wrangling_and_management_in_R) about `dplyr` for details):